edvin/pillar/docs/guides/testing.md

 - Use `AggregateScenario` for fast, pure domain tests.
 - Use `CommandScenario` when you want a single aggregate’s full pipeline.
-- Drop down to “manual wiring” for richer cross‑aggregate stories.
+- Drop down to “manual wiring” for richer cross-aggregate stories.

 ---